The Peter J. Tobin College of BusinessQueens Campus, Rome Campus

 Complete Your MBA in Rome, Italy

-Did you know that you can complete all or part of your MBA degree at St. John's University's Rome, Italy campus?
+Did you know that you can complete part of your MBA degree at St. John's University's Rome, Italy campus?
 In Rome we offer the same AACSB accredited MBA program as the NY campuses, allowing MBA students the opportunity and the flexibility to study at the different campuses and experience the different cultures of Rome and New York City.